-Neighborhood meetings were held by Driscoll Strawbeny Associates on November 9 and 27 at 7 p.m.
-Address lists and meeting minutes are attached as Exhibit G. Neighborhood concerns addressed lighting traffic (including Bradley School conflicts), landscaping along Corralitos Road, water conservation, and hours of operation.
-It appears that many of the concerns experienced by the community will be addressed by the applicant.
+Neighborhood meetings were held by Driscoll Strawberry Associates (Driscoll) on November 9 and 27 at 7 p.m.
+Address lists and meeting minutes are attached as Exhibit G. Neighborhood concerns addressed lighting, traffic (including potential Bradley School conflicts), landscaping along Corralitos Road, water conservation, and hours of operation.
+On February 2, 2007, Driscoll conducted a tour of its existing propagation facility on Silliman Road east of Watsonville and at the proposed facility on Corralitos Road, which was attended by several Corralitos communitymembers as well as County staff.
+Driscoll has responded positively to the concerns expressed by the community.